-Record the (real) mass of the aluminum cylinder in air: $m_R^{AL} =$ .
+Record the (real) mass (in g) of the aluminum cylinder in air: $m_R^{AL} =$ .

-2. [1 mark] Fill the graduated cylinder (NOT the jug) roughly half-full with water & record the initial volume below.
+2. [1 mark] Fill the graduated cylinder (NOT jug) about half-full with water & record the initial volume (in mL) below.
 Gently slide the aluminum cylinder (WITHOUT hook) into the graduated cylinder.
 Minimize trapped air bubbles by tapping on the cylinder.
-Record the final volume below and calculate the volume of the aluminum cylinder in the space to the right:
+Record the final volume (in mL) below and calculate the volume of the aluminum cylinder in the space provided to the right.
+Convert the volume to from mL to cm3.

-V{initial} =
+$V{initial} =$